JuliaActors/Actors.jl/docs/src/errors.md

 # Error Handling

-Actors follows Erlang's philosophy to let actors fail.
+`Actors` follows Erlang's philosophy to let actors fail and then to recover.

 The error handling based on this has yet to be implemented: